Chai-mae/SpreadSheet/README.md

 **<h2>1-Go Cell</h2>**

-The purpose of this method is to give the location
+The purpose of this method is to give the location so that you can find the Cell

+For that ,we create a dialog for the user to select a cell and here is the code